-Check the 454 Calendar checkbox to allow 454 Calendar as a display option (you can also check Default 454 Calendar if you want this to be the default display option).
+To allow 454 Calendar as a display option, select the 454 Calendar checkbox.
+You can also select Default 454 Calendar if you want this to be the default display option.

-In a 454 calendar, the calendar year is divided into months based on a 4 weeks – 5 weeks – 4 weeks format.
-(This format is commonly used in retail businesses to more accurately compare sales between years).
-The layout of the calendar lines up holidays and ensures that same number of Saturdays and Sundays appear in comparable months.
+In a 454 calendar, the calendar year is divided into months based on this format: 4 weeks – 5 weeks – 4 weeks.
+The layout of the calendar lines up holidays and ensures that the same number of Saturdays and Sundays appear in comparable months.
+(The 454 format is commonly used in retail businesses to more accurately compare sales between years).

 Step 7: Verify the settings you set up